Securities Litigation Attorneys in Clearwater, FL

 For more information on securities litigation, visit our Investor FAQs page or feel free to visit our Securities Litigation blog.

 Make an investment you can count on.
 Call the firm today.

-Call the Coleman Law Firm today and speak to one of our Florida securities litigation attorneys at 727.461.7474 or contact the firm online to schedule a free initial consultation.
+Call the Coleman Law Firm today and speak to one of our Florida securities litigation attorneys.
+Click here to schedule a free initial consultation.
 From offices conveniently located throughout Pinellas and Hillsborough counties, the firm represents people living in Clearwater, Tampa, St. Petersburg, Dunedin, Largo, Palm Harbor and all surrounding areas.
 We welcome the opportunity to help you today.